SATURDAY November 8TH

 SPACE STATION DANCE RESIDENCY

 JACOB HENSS (he/him) is a dancer, producer, choreographer, and teacher primarily based in the Midwest.
-He currently works at Illinois State University as an Assistant Instructional Professor.
-In the past, he has been an adjunct faculty member at Millikin University since 2020 where he was awarded outstanding adjunct faculty in 2023.
-Henss also was a Lecturer for the University of Illinois-Urbana/Champaign(UIUC) since 2022.
+He currently works at the University of Illinois (UIUC) as a Teaching Assistant Professor.
+In the past, he has been an Instructional Professor at Illinois State University, adjunct faculty member at Millikin University since 2020, where he was awarded outstanding adjunct faculty in 2023.
 He holds an MFA in Dance from UIUC (2019-22) where he was awarded the Vannie L. Sherry Memorial Award for best graduate performer in 2021 & 2022.
-He is also a graduate of Webster University (2013–17) with a BA in Dance and Music where he was awarded dance honors and the emerging choreographer award.
+He is also a graduate of Webster University (2013–17) with a BA in Dance and Music, where he was awarded dance honors and the emerging choreographer award.
 Henss has performed with the Modern American Dance Company (MADCO), located in St. Louis, MO, where he was a MADCO2 founding member (2017–18) and later an apprentice for the leading company (2018–19).
-Work post undergraduate graduation includes becoming the producer and Artistic Director for Space Station Dance Residency, an organization dedicated to presenting experimental dance work in the greater St. Louis area.
+Work post-undergraduate graduation includes becoming the producer and Artistic Director for Space Station Dance Residency, an organization dedicated to presenting experimental dance work in the greater St. Louis area.

 MONALI NANDYMAZUMDAR, a research scientist with a doctorate in Microbiology, continues her scientific career in the USA while nurturing a deep passion for Odissi dance, cultivated under the guidance of Dr. Kaustavi Sarkar.
 She has showcased her artistry in numerous dance festivals across the USA, performing both as a soloist and in ensemble choreographies with her Guru.
 Committed to continuous growth, Monali refines her skills through regular workshops and training from world-renowned artists.
 She has also established online practice groups to build a global community of Odissi practitioners, encouraging daily 'sadhana' (spiritual practice).
 Her academic curiosity about the meaning of dance drives her to engage in theoretical and scholarly dialogues surrounding Odissi.
 Looking ahead, Monali plans to explore collaborative expressions of Odissi through different dance styles, music, poetry, and painting.
 With a deep desire to share the beauty of Odissi with a global audience, she is dedicated to empowering herself and others through the transformative power of dance.